hazelcast/hazelcast-jet-demos/jetleopard/JetLeopardWhitePaper.md

 The end result is that Jet provides several different APIs to the programmer:

+* Pipelines
 * Distributed java.util.stream
-* DAG
+* DAG (and Processors)
-* Processor
-* Pipelines

-Of these, the Pipelines API is by far the easiest to program.
+Of these, the Pipelines API is the easiest to program for the newcomer to distributed computing.
-The distributed Stream API has additional complexity that many programmers may find a hinderance.
+The distributed Stream API has additional complexity that many programmers may find a hinderance at first.
-The DAG API has existed for longer, but is not necessary (and is much too low-level) for most applications of Jet.
+The DAG API has existed for longer, but is not necessary (and is too low-level) for many applications of Jet - but for the power user, it provides capabilities not easily accessible by the other APIs.

 In the rest of this white paper, we use the Pipelines API exclusively.